kunalmodi/web3-exploration/kunalm.xyz/posts/ipfs-website.md

 eleventy
 ```

 This saves an HTML index to the `_site` folder.
 Opening this (`open _site/index.html`) should open a simple browser window with "Hello World!".
 Boom, step 1 done!
-For a more interesting example, you can check out this site's source code [here](https://github.com/kunalmodi/web3-exploration/tree/master/kunalm.xyz).
+For a complete example (index, posts, styling, images), you can check out this site's source code [here](https://github.com/kunalmodi/web3-exploration/tree/master/kunalm.xyz).

 Second, we need to set up our DNS so our domain will route to IPFS content.